 - protecting others.

 During the process, sparks and hot metals can fly off.
 Therefore, it advisable to cover your skin with protective clothing like leather gloves, a shoulder cover, an apron, and fire-resistant boots.
-Additionally, loud motors that run off your generator can be noisy.
+Additionally, loud motors that run off the generator can be noisy.
 So, to control this wear protective ear plugs or muffs.
 Still, shield your eyes to control any damage that comes from harmful UV and blue light rays.
 Finally, protect others by applying aluminum or concrete that can reflect UV radiation.

 Carefully review material safety data sheets